miguelherreravillanueva/e_commerce/README.md

 # Backend 1st Project 🤝

-The following collaborative project consists of the creation of an online store (e-commerce) in which the knowledge acquired in Node and Express technologies is combined, in addition to MySQl and Sequelize.
+The following collaborative project consists on the creation of an online store (e-commerce) in which the knowledge acquired in Node and Express technologies is combined, in addition to MySQl and Sequelize.

 ## Description and development of the project 🔧